qkrwlsghdcjsworlt/journal/journal.md

 #### 2018.
 02.06 (Tue)

+1. Interacting Floquet topological phases in three dimensions

+1. Controlling Nonequilibrium Kondo-vs-RKKY Scenarios in Nanoclusters

+1. Non-universality of the adiabatic chiral magnetic effect in a clean Weyl semimetal slab

+1. First-principles theory of magnetic multipoles in condensed matter systems

+1. Randomness induced spin-liquid-like phase in the spin-$1/2$ $J_1 - J_2$ triangular Heisenberg model

+1. Spin-specific heat determination of the ratio of competing first- and second-neighbor exchange interactions in frustrated spin-$\frac{1}{2}$ chains

+1. **Stochastic dynamics of planar magnetic moments in a three-dimensional environment (planar spin in 3D)**

+1. Spin Hall effect in Rashba-Dresselhaus planar strips in the presence of electron correlations

+1. **Superconductivity in FeSe: the role of nematic order (Chubukov)**

+1. Pressure-tuned magnetic interactions in honeycomb Kitaev materials

+1. **Diffusive real-time dynamics of a particle with Berry curvatures (Nagaosa)**

+1. Full counting statistics in the Dirac theory

+1. Plasmonic physics of 2D crystalline materials

+1. Driven Hofstadter Butterflies

+1. Chiral Anomaly, Topological Field Theory, and Novel States of Matter

+1. Topological insulation in a ladder model with particle-hole and reflection symmetries

+1. Time-reversal-symmetry breaking and unconventional pairing in the noncentrosymmetric superconductor La$_7$Rh$_3$ probed by $μ$SR

+1. Experimental tests of the chiral anomaly magnetoresistance in the Dirac-Weyl semimetals Na$_3$Bi and GdPtBi

+1. **Electrons and polarons at oxide interfaces explored by soft-X-ray ARPES (oxide_interface)**

+1. **Unconventional Superconductivity in Luttinger Semimetals: Theory of Complex Tensor Order and the Emergence of the Uniaxial Nematic State (Luttinger)**

+1. Stability of skyrmion textures and the role of thermal fluctuations in cubic helimagnets: a new intermediate phase at low temperature

+1. Topological semimetals studied by ab initio calculations

+1. Is the diagonal part of the self-energy negligible within an isolated vortex in weak-coupling superconductors?

+1. Elastic Gauge Fields and Hall Viscosity of Dirac Magnons

 1. Experimental evidence for an anisotropic Berry-phase effect on the anomalous Hall effect in MnAs films

 1. Elastic gauge fields and Hall viscosity of Dirac magnons